 Achieving net-zero will alleviate the major climatic and environmental pressures that extensive greenhouse gas emissions are creating.
 One of the best ways we can tackle climate change by reducing global warming is through reaching net-zero.
 The decisions we make to limit emissions will be critical to our future.
 Which is why the UK’s role as a trailblazer in achieving net-zero is significant.

-While it is trickier to bring emissions to zero in some sectors (such as aviation and agriculture), many sectors of the UK’s economy can be brought to net-zero using technologies and renewable resources.
-Electricity generation, for example, can be achieved with the use of clean and renewable resources such as wind and solar.
+While it is trickier to bring emissions to zero in some sectors (such as aviation and agriculture), many sectors of the UK’s economy can be brought to net-zero using technologies and types of renewable energy.
+Electricity generation, for example, can be achieved with the use of clean and renewable energy such as Wind and Solar PV.